ashleymichaelwilliams/Terraform-GKE-sample/README.md

 ### Required Prerequisite Steps:

-1. Obtained Google billing account ID for associating your provisioned projects to your billing account.
+1. Obtain Google billing account ID for associating your provisioned projects to your billing account.
 2. Have an available Google Storage Bucket (GCS) used for Terraform state data.
 3. Installed the Terraform binary in your local operating system.
-(Mac OS-X or CentOS Linux are supported)
+(Instructions below for CentOS 7 and Mac OSX)

 <br>

-#### Prerequisite 1: Obtained Google billing account ID for associating your provisioned projects to your billing account
+#### Prerequisite 1: Obtain Google billing account ID for associating your provisioned projects to your billing account

 You will need to associate your newly provisioned projects to your Google billing account.